yakui-lover/gensokyo-no-tegami/README.md

 ### Gensokyo-no-tegami

-A historically proven way of contact.
+A historically proven unconventionalness-powered way of contact.